 • Generally, the temperatures are warm during the day and quite cool at night.
 The mountains are also known for surprise rain showers.

 Camp Rules:

-- It's important that you read and review the rules of Camp that you electronically signed/agreed through our Camp Minder registration portal. - Please visit your campers Camp Minder Registration portal at www.diabetescamping.org to review. - Review our updated Covid-19 guidelines
+- It's important that you read and review the rules of Camp that you electronically signed/agreed through our Camp Minder registration portal. - Please visit your campers Camp Minder Registration portal at www.diabetescamping.org

 Summer Theme: